 The Willow Tree figurines is an intimate line of figurative wood symbols that speak in quiet ways to heal, comfort, protect and inspire.
 They arrive in a gift box, ready for gift giving with an enclosure card.
 This “Soar” figurine is a gentle reminder of letting go, of acceptance and surrender.

-Time, tea, and talking
+The gift of time, tea, and talking

+How much time have you spent talking with your loved one?
+This is an important and valuable gift to give someone at the end of life.
 When my aunt was dying, my sister refused to visit her.
 “I want to remember her how she was when we were young,” she said.
 “I don’t want to see her now that she’s dying.”
 I felt this way too!
 It’s terrible and painful to see someone waste away from ALS (Lou Gehrig’s Disease), but I would’ve felt worse if I hadn’t visited my aunt before she died.
 As painful as it is, spending time with someone at the end of her life is the best gift you could give.

 Looking through photo albums can be a comforting way to connect with someone who is dying.
 This gift is bittersweet, and it does take courage and strength to talk about the past and prepare for the future.
-But the simple act of sitting down with your loved one and talking about the photos in the album or on the screen can be a healthy and beautiful gift for someone who is dying.
+But the simple act of sitting down with your loved one and talking about the photos in the album or on the screen can be a healthy and beautiful gift for someone who is dying of cancer.
 And for you, too.

 Sit down with her, and tell each other what you remember about the photos taken.
 Reminisce.
 Talk about what you loved best about your memories, and what you wish happened differently.

 Some people want to talk about their own death, while others prefer to avoid it.
 If your loved one is able to read and open to reading about the end, then a book about dying might be a good gift.

 Almost everyone enjoys listening to music, right?
 A wonderful, thoughtful gift idea for someone who is dying might be music from the beginning of her life, or the happiest time of her life.
 Or, maybe she’d prefer music that doesn’t remind her of the past…maybe she’d like to listen to music from the 20s.
 Can you hire a jazz trio or an a capella group to play and/or sing for a few hours?